A what? A vital glossary of the key terms and phrases used in this site and in the book, to help you understand what is going on.

 Using dermal fillers not to counteract the signs of ageing, but to deliberately enhance your beauty by improving your existing looks (think Kardashians, think Love Island).
 ‘Beautification’ is being directly marketed to younger patients to and to me that’s a bit scary.

-A brand of fat-dissolving injections (from Allergan, the makers of Botox) which is due to launch in the UK in 2019.
+A brand of fat-dissolving injections (from Allergan, the makers of toxins) which is due to launch in the UK in 2019.
 It is already available in the USA under the name Kybella.

 Aka the ‘wow factor’.
 We make up our minds about how people look in the blink of an eye as we register their face.
 Improving the contours of a face with tweakments enhances that ‘blink impact’ in a more fundamental way than make-up.